wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

           - Public
           - Organization
         # +optional Path to the schema definition file.
 Defaults to wild card route if not provided
-        # This is only applicable to REST endpoint types.
+        # This is only applicable to REST or WS endpoint types.
         # The path should be relative to the docker context.
         schemaFilePath: openapi.yaml